Pursue a new passion, discover your Second Career

 You may also be eligible for Distance Education diploma/certificate programs that can be completed in the Loyalist College eLab or in another learning facility such as Contact North, or from home for students who are unable to physically attend Loyalist College.
 Visit loyalistfocus.com for detailed program information.

 Go to the Ontario Colleges website to apply to a full-time program online.
 Complete the application and pay the application fee.
 Once you have been accepted to your program, please get in touch with the Second Career contact for your campus for your detailed Second Career acceptance letter.
 This letter will describe the terms of your acceptance, the length of the program, start and end dates as well as scheduled breaks, tuition and compulsory fees, books and any other fees related to your program.
 When you have been approved for Second Career funding, you will sign your contract with a Ministry of Training, Colleges and Universities (MTCU) representative.
 A copy of this signed contract or a fee of $150 (subject to change) will secure your seat in your program.

-At Loyalist, Second Career students receive support from faculty and staff who truly care that you are getting the most out of your College experience – academically, socially and personally.
-Loyalist offers a number of Student Success services, including:
+At Loyalist College, Second Career students receive support from faculty and staff who truly care that you are getting the most out of your College experience – academically, socially, and personally.
+Loyalist College offers a number of Student Success services, including:

 - Academic Skills Centre and Peer Tutoring

 - Academic Centre for Testing

 - Mind and Wellness Services